 Penn Law Traditions

-Tradition: noun, the handing down of statements, beliefs, legends, customs, information, etc., from generation to generation, especially by word of mouth or by practice.
+Tradition: noun, the handing down of statements, beliefs, legends, customs, information, etc., from generation to generation.

 Listed below are just a few of the fun traditions that generations of Penn Law students established and left for their successors!